 What if I am taking one of the other medications in this group such as minocycline, oxytetracycline, or doxycycline instead of tetracycline?
 Does that still put my baby at risk?

+Studies have not looked at minocycline or oxytetracycline use during pregnancy.
 Since these antibiotics are like tetracycline, it is possible that they could also affect a baby’s teeth and bones in the same way if taken in the second and third trimesters of pregnancy.
-There are some reports of babies with dental discoloration after similar exposures.
+There are some reports of babies with tooth discoloration after similar exposures.
 For this reason, it is best to use the same caution with these medications.

-In a baby, the bones and teeth continue to harden until one year of age.
-So, if a baby is exposed to tetracycline in breast milk, it could cause tooth discoloration and delayed bone growth.
+Yes if it is short-term.
+The bones and teeth in the baby continue to harden until one year of age.
+Theoretically, if a baby is exposed to tetracycline in breast milk, it could cause tooth discoloration and delayed bone growth.
 However, only very low levels of tetracycline pass into breast milk.
 At this time, there have been no problems reported in babies exposed to tetracycline through breast milk.

 The World Health Organization (WHO) Working Group on Human Lactation states that when tetracycline is used for 7-10 days while nursing, the risk to the infant appears to be low.
-Other types of antibiotics may be suggested for use while breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+However, other types of antibiotics may be suggested for use while breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes tetracycline?